ParallelMaths/parallel/pages/8-01-wizard-of-oz.md

 </div>

-Welcome to the first of our Parallelograms designed for Year 8 students, a collection of mathematical challenges designed to stretch your brain and make your neurons more squiggly.
+Welcome to the first of our Parallelograms, a collection of mathematical challenges designed to stretch your brain and make your neurons more squiggly.

 These challenges are a random walk through the mysteries of mathematics.
 Be prepared to encounter all sorts of weird ideas, including some questions that have nothing to do with mathematics.